act-rules/act-rules.github.io/_rules/important-word-spacing-wide-enough-nt4zgr.md

 - There is no mechanism available on the page to adjust `word-spacing`.
 If there is such a mechanism, it is possible to fail this rule while [Success Criterion 1.4.12 Text Spacing][sc1412] is still satisfied.

+- The font size is constant for all text in the element.
+If `font-size` changes (e.g., through use of the `::first-line` pseudo-element) then the required word spacing would also change throughout the element.
+This is untested by the current rule.

 - This rule assumes that WCAG's meaning for the "Word spacing style property" is the value of the CSS `word-spacing` property rather than the actual space between words.
 The value of the CSS property is _added_ to whichever spacing already exist (for example, the size of the space character).
 Thus, the actual space between words is larger than the value of the `word-spacing` property.
 If [Success Criterion 1.4.12 Text Spacing][sc1412] is concerned by the actual space between words, then this rule may fail (with the `word-spacing` property being too small) while the Success Criterion is still satisfied (with the actual space being enough).

 - This rule assumes that when inter-words space is changed because of justification, the `word-spacing` property is not changed (the change occurs on the width of the space character between the words).
 Therefore, whether a text is justified or not doesn't change the result of this rule.
 Note that justifying text is a failure of [Success Criterion 1.4.8 Visual Presentation][sc148].

-- This rule assumes that at least one text node child of the target express something in a human language written in a script that that uses the `letter-spacing` property.
+- At least one text node child of the element express something in a human language written in a script that that uses the `letter-spacing` property.

 ## Accessibility Support